Best Life Insurance Companies for 2020

 SBLI offers speedy application turnaround time – but has limited online functionality.

-You can update address and payment info online – but everything else requires a paper form, which seems a little outdated.
+You can update address and payment info online – but everything else requires a paper form.
+SBLI, once a trailblazer for simplifying life insurance, is working to modernize its process.

 - Fast-track process